OpenAPI & Custom Integrations

 settings_applications Managing Tools

-All tools (built-in and custom) are listed in the Tools panel.
+All tools (built-in, OpenAPI, and MCP) are managed in the Admin panel.
 From here you can:

 toggle_on

-Toggle individual tools on or off.
+Toggle entire tools or services on or off.
 Disabled tools are hidden from the AI — it won't call them even if relevant.
 Useful for reducing the schema payload sent to the model.

 delete

-Click the delete icon next to any custom or OpenAPI-imported tool to remove it permanently.
-Built-in tools cannot be removed (only disabled).
+Click the ✕ icon next to any OpenAPI spec or MCP server to remove it permanently.
+Built-in tools cannot be removed, only disabled.

 info Current Limitations